XanaduAI/strawberryfields/doc/op_conventions.rst

    conventions/others

-.. note:: In Strawberry Fields we use the convention :math:`\hbar=2` by default, but other conventions can also be chosen on engine :func:`initialization <strawberryfields.Engine>`.
+.. note:: In Strawberry Fields we use the convention :math:`\hbar=2` by default, but other conventions can also be chosen by setting the global variable :py:data:`strawberryfields.hbar` at the beginning of a session.
    In this document we keep :math:`\hbar` explicit.

 .. note::